Jetendar-maheshwari/loan_application/README.md

 # loan_application

-This console application, developed in C# using Visual Studio and .NET, efficiently manages colleague loans.
+Developed in C# using Visual Studio and .NET, this console application efficiently manages colleague loans.
 Users can add loans with names, amounts, and locations, and then list and overview all entered loans.

 The system follows architecture and design patterns, emphasizing testability and extendibility.
 It includes a service layer and repository interface for better code organization.
 Unit tests are provided for robustness, ensuring a reliable loan management solution.

-In the file structure Loan_Application, the user can interact with the system by adding loans, listing existing loans, or exiting the application. tests ensure the proper functioning of the repository, covering scenarios where the file exists or does not, add or get data or not.
+In the file structure Loan_Application, the user can interact with the system by adding loans, listing existing loans, or exiting the application. tests ensure the proper functioning of the repository, covering scenarios where the file exists or does not, add or get data.

 Model (Loan): Represents loan entities with properties like Name, Amount, and Location.